A micro business, also referred to as a microenterprise, is a term generally used to describe a business operating with fewer than 10 people.

 - Regulations and legal requirements: Starting any business, micro or not, involves staying on top of regulations.
 From business licenses to tax laws, understanding which ones apply to the business and staying compliant can be overwhelming, especially as laws and regulations are constantly changing.

-- Technology: New tools and software make the business of business easier than ever, but knowing when to invest in new innovations and how to implement them can be a challenge.
+- Technology: New tools and software can make business easier but knowing when to invest in new innovations and how to implement them can be a challenge.

 How to start a micro business